Lady Macbeth of Mtsensk (opera): Act 1

 Katerina prepares to go to bed.
 Sergei knocks on her door with the excuse that he wants to borrow a book because he cannot sleep, but Katerina has none; she cannot read.
-As she is about to close the door, he attempts to seduce her by remembering their wrestling match earlier that day.
-He gets into the room and forces himself on her.
-Afterwards, she tells him to leave, but he refuses and she agrees to embark on an affair with him.
-Boris knocks on the door and confirms that Katerina is in bed and locks her in.
-Sergei is trapped in the room, and the two make love again.
+As she is about to close the door, he attempts to seduce her by recalling their wrestling match earlier that day.
+He enters the room and forces himself on her.
+Afterwards, she tells him to leave, but he refuses and she agrees to begin an affair with him.
+Boris knocks on the door and confirms that Katerina is in bed, then locks her in.
+Sergei is trapped in the room, and the two have sex again.